junxit/us-congress-bills-111/bill.md

           - **(aa)** the Indian population of the affected State; bears to
           - **(bb)** the total population of the affected State; and
         - **(II)** the affected State will offer to enter into a partnership with each Indian tribe located within the affected State to carry out youth suicide prevention and treatment measures for members of the Indian tribe.
+        - **(II)** the affected State will take reasonable efforts to collaborate with each Indian tribe located within the affected State to carry out youth suicide prevention and treatment measures for members of the Indian tribe.
     - **(C)** *Report* Not later than 1 year after the date of receipt of a grant described in subparagraph (B), an affected State shall submit to the Secretary a report describing the measures carried out by the affected State to ensure compliance with the requirements of subparagraph (B)(ii).
 - **(b)** *No non-Federal share requirement* Notwithstanding any other provision of law, no Indian tribe or tribal organization shall be required to provide a non-Federal share of the cost of any project or activity carried out using a grant provided under any program administered by the Administration.
 - **(c)** *Outreach for rural and isolated Indian tribes* Due to the rural, isolated nature of most Indian reservations and communities (especially those reservations and communities in the Great Plains region), the Secretary shall conduct outreach activities, with a particular emphasis on the provision of telemental health services, to achieve the purposes of this Act with respect to Indian tribes located in rural, isolated areas.